TreeDGS: Aerial Gaussian Splatting for Distant DBH Measurement: Experiments

-\paragraph{Circle fitting variants.} For the proposed circle fitting, we evaluate two reliability modes: non-weighted (nw), which treats all points equally, and weighted (w), which uses a per-point reliability score as a weight (Eq.~\eqref{eq:opacity_reliability}) in both hypothesis sampling and inlier scoring (Eq.~\eqref{eq:weighted_score}).
+\textbf{{Circle fitting variants.}} For the proposed circle fitting, we evaluate the following two reliability modes: non-weighted (nw), which treats all points equally, and~weighted (w), which uses a per-point reliability score as a weight (Equation~\eqref{eq:opacity_reliability}) in both hypothesis sampling and inlier scoring (Equation~\eqref{eq:weighted_score}).
 For TreeDGS, this reliability is the multi-view opacity consistency estimated by our renderer.
-For LiDAR, we additionally report an intensity-weighted analogue that uses normalized return intensity as a proxy weight.
-In our UAV data, this does not improve DBH accuracy because raw airborne LiDAR intensity is often speckled and unstable without careful radiometric correction and calibration (e.g., sensitivity to range, incidence angle, and scanner settings)~\cite{Hofle2007IntensityCorrection,Kashani2015RadiometricProcessing,Kaasalainen2011ALSCalibration,Wu2021IncidenceAngleCorrection,Yan2018IntensityBanding}.
-Fig.~\ref{fig:opacity_vs_intensity} visualizes this gap: opacity yields a cleaner, geometry-aligned confidence core around stem cross-sections compared to noisy intensity.
-In addition, we omitted SfM/MVS benchmarking because breast-height trunk points were insufficient for stable segmentation and fitting in this dataset (See Fig.~\ref{fig:pc_comparison}).
+For LiDAR, we additionally report an intensity-weighted analogue that uses normalized return intensity as a proxy weight. {In our UAV data, intensity-weighting helps reduce the strong positive bias of non-weighted solid-circle fitting (Table~\ref{tab:dbh_comparison_all_plots}), but~it still underperforms LiDAR cylinder fitting and has lower SR, consistent with raw airborne LiDAR intensity being speckled and unstable without careful radiometric correction and calibration (e.g., sensitivity to range, incidence angle, and~scanner settings)~\cite{Hofle2007IntensityCorrection,Kashani2015RadiometricProcessing,Kaasalainen2011ALSCalibration,Wu2021IncidenceAngleCorrection,Yan2018IntensityBanding}.}

+Figure~\ref{fig:opacity_vs_intensity} visualizes this gap: opacity yields a cleaner, geometry-aligned confidence core around stem cross-sections compared to noisy intensity.
+In~addition, we omitted SfM/MVS benchmarking because breast-height trunk points were insufficient for stable segmentation and fitting in this dataset ({Figure~\ref{fig:pc_comparison}).}